Utah Administrative Code

 (c) Forms must contain a descriptive title on the cover page.

-(d) Forms must be in final printed form or printer's proof format.
+(d) Forms must be in final printed form.
 Drafts may not be submitted.

 (e) Blank spaces within the form must be completed in John Doe fashion to accurately represent the intended market, purpose, and use.